grburgess/grburgess.github.io/_portfolio/balrog.md

 The idea is that we fit simultaneously for the position and location of GRBs rather than assuming templates.
 This is in contrast to the [classical location](https://iopscience.iop.org/article/10.1088/0067-0049/216/2/32/meta).
 The approach is relatively straight forward, but can be numerically intensive.

 ## Real time locations
-Luckily, we have some genius students at MPE.
+Luckily, We Have Some Genius Students At Mpe.
 [Felix Kunzweiler](https://fkunzweiler.github.io), Bjoern Biltzinger, and Francesco Berlato put together an amazing pipeline and [website](https://grb.mpe.mpg.de) that runs BALROG automatically and issues GCNs to alert the GRB follow-up community with our refined locations.

 ## Controversy